-Hey, thanks for checking out my page!
+Hey, thank you for checking out my page!
 My name is Blair Bourassa and I am a Canadian writer.
 I have put together this little website to give my friends, acquaintances, and fans access to information about my writing.
 You can click on any of the links to read excerpts from my work.
 Feel free to show your support or leave comments!

 Awards and Publications

 In March of 2013, I won an award in the international Whispered Words short fiction competition for my short story “A Dream on Fire,” which was published in the Whispered Words Literary Anthology in Canada and the European literary journal Literatura ir Menas, as well as made into a short film in the USA.
 In 2012, my science-fiction piece “Meinong’s Jungle” was published in the California inter-arts journal Mission at Tenth, alongside the work of Daniel H.Wilson.
 My short story “Love is such an Old Fashioned Word” won the 2011 SLS short fiction first prize and was published in both The Walrus magazine in Canada and Black Warrior Review in the USA.

 I went through a phase about five years ago where I wrote six books, which was great for organizing and polishing my work, but I never took the final step to seek a publisher.
 Then life intervened and I found myself supervising and teaching at a succession of universities and language schools around the world for half a decade, with 80-hour workweeks that prevented any attempt to write seriously.

 In December of 2017 I temporarily left my job, and am focusing on my writing again, and hope to get published on a large and professional scale.
 I have recently finished another book, a poetry collection, which has been receiving a lot of popular reviews among initial readers.
 I have been sharing my verse with people and doing public readings in Europe this year, and the response has been overwhelmingly positive, so it has encouraged me to take things seriously.